ManuelLerchner/MolSim-WS23-24/sheet04/submission/README.md

     * We could really see the big waves caused by the falling droplet, displacing the liquid underneath.
 This only gives the feeling of a liquid mixing.
 We also observed waves of different sizes and this resembles reality very well.
     * After the big waves the energy propagates to all particles in the system, distributing itself more and more uniformly as you would also expect in reality
     * Next we made a similar [simulation](https://manuellerchner.github.io/MolSim-WS23-24/submissions/#sheet04) of a drop falling with some horizontal velocity to see more of the periodic boundary.
 Here you can really see the effect of the periodic boundaries in contrast to reflective ones.
 This also produced an impressive surfer-like wave.
+    * We also found out that you can stack different glyph types on top of each other to show the different particle types aswell the forces acting on them, if you tweak the colors right the video can look really cool.

 ### Task 4: Performance Measurement and Profiling